Psychiatric Mental Health Nurse Practitioner

 Please see National Panel for Psychiatric-Mental Health NP Competencies.

-Typically this is not an issue; in fact currently there is a shortage of Mental Health professionals with prescriptive authority in most communities.
+No, in fact currently there is a shortage of Mental Health professionals with prescriptive authority in most communities.
 Allen College frequently receives new job postings for Psychiatric Mental Health Nurse practitioners.
 There are positions available both statewide and nationally.

 How are my clinical preceptors chosen?